DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 In the following example, the data is specified as an array of groups.
 Specify the `CustomTreeData` plugin's `getChildRows` property to parse a custom tree structure.

-.embedded-demo({ "path": "grid-tree-data/hierarchical-tree", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/hierarchical-tree", "showThemeSelector": true })

 It is also possible to transform tree data defined as a plain array.

-.embedded-demo({ "path": "grid-tree-data/plain-tree", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/plain-tree", "showThemeSelector": true })

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial sorting conditions in the `TreeDataState` plugin's `defaultExpandedRowIds` property.
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial expanded row ids in the `TreeDataState` plugin's `defaultExpandedRowIds` property.

-.embedded-demo({ "path": "grid-tree-data/uncontrolled-mode", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/uncontrolled-mode", "showThemeSelector": true })

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the sorting options to the `TreeDataState` plugin's `expandedRowIds` property and handle the `onExpandedRowIdsChange` event to control the sorting state externally.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the expanded row ids to the `TreeDataState` plugin's `expandedRowIds` property and handle the `onExpandedRowIdsChange` event to control the tree data state externally.

-.embedded-demo({ "path": "grid-tree-data/controlled-mode", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/controlled-mode", "showThemeSelector": true })

 ## Configuring Hierarchical Selection Controls